 What is data management maturity?

 There are a lot of different definitions of maturity put into different contexts.
-I have chosen one, which matches our purpose : “Maturity is the ability of an organization to undertake continuous improvement in a particular discipline”(Source).
-I took four keywords from this general definition and converted it into a graph that you can see in Figure 1.
+I have chosen one, which matches our purpose: “Maturity is the ability of an organization to undertake continuous improvement in a particular discipline”(Source).
+I took four keywords from this general definition and converted them into a graph that you can see in Figure 1.
 Our task will be to adjust this definition to data management.

 Data management definition will vary depending on the following factors: